The Encyclopedia of Oklahoma History and Culture

 Many honors and awards have come to Tallchief.
 In November 1991 she was inducted into the Oklahoma Hall of Fame.
 In the Great Rotunda of the Oklahoma Capitol a mural, Flight of Spirit, by Mike Larsen, honors the state's Indian ballerinas.
 The University of Oklahoma in Norman also presented Tallchief with a distinguished service award in May 1992.

 Tallchief was married to artistic director, ballet master, and choreographer George Skibine on August 5, 1947 in Vichy, France.
 Their twin sons, Alexander and George, became attorneys.
 At the end of the twentieth century Tallchief resided in Boca Raton, Florida.
+She died at her home in Delray Beach, Florida, on November 30, 2021.

 Anne Doyle, "Maria and Marjorie Tallchief," Russian American Illustrated (April 1962).